Report: Officers told ‘stay way out’ as Silent Sam toppled

 - Under pressure, Trump tersely recognizes McCain, lowers flag WATCH

+UNC campus police also took a non-confrontational approach.
+The UNC police have primary responsibility for patrolling campus, but the two departments assist each other.
+The protest had started at a plaza in Chapel Hill before several hundred demonstrators marched across the street onto campus.

-A Town of Chapel Hill spokeswoman didn’t immediately respond to an email requesting the texts and emails.
+A Town of Chapel Hill spokeswoman referred an Associated Press reporter asking about Blue’s emails to an online public records request form.

+The actions by UNC campus police are also under scrutiny from university and legislative leaders.
+A separate AP records request seeking information from UNC officials is pending.

+No injuries were reported during the protest.
+Three people face misdemeanor charges of rioting and defacing a public monument.